 I think we only understood the true meaning of the Easter holiday being in the Northern Spring last year when our family had waited a whole winter for our newly hatched quails to start laying eggs, and they finally did at the start of September!

-Weaving a simple garland of wattle flowers to hang on your door or wear in your hair is an easy way to get into the swing of spring and celebrate the season with a special spring ritual, one which children will especially love!
+Weaving a simple garland of wattle flowers to hang on your door or wear in your hair is an easy way to usher in spring and celebrate the new season with a special spring ritual, one which children will especially love.

-Dyeing with oxalis
+Dyeing yarn with oxalis

-Our Pip Crafty Queen Deborah Brearley waits all year long for oxalis flowers to emerge in September to make her beautiful natural yellow dyes.
+Our Pip crafty Queen Deborah Brearley waits all year long for oxalis flowers to emerge in September to make her beautiful natural yellow dyes.

 It’s not just lush garden growth that happens when the weather starts to warm up, weeds love warm weather too, and many weedy delicacies start to emerge at this time of year, including onion weed, dandelion flowers and chicory.

-Plant tomato seeds
+Plant some tomato seeds